Internal transfer within the company (ICT permit)

-Managers, specialists or trainees who are transferred to another position within their company can apply for an ICT (Intra-Corporate Transfer) permit to work in Sweden.
+Managers, specialists or trainees who are transferred internally within the company can get an Intra-Corporate Transfer (ICT) permit to work in Sweden.

 The employer must